Medically reviewed by Kristin Hall, FNP

 Apostrophe tretinoin formula contains 4% niacinamide to help improve tolerability.
 Niacinamide and tretinoin are a great pair because niacinamide helps to improve your skin's natural barrier function.

 If you're ready to add tretinoin to your skincare routine, get started with Apostrophe today.
-You'll receive you first customized acne treatment plan crafted by a board-certified dermatologist.
+If prescribed, you'll receive your customized acne treatment plan crafted by an expert dermatology team.
 We're excited to help you on your journey to healthy skin.

 Like what you just read?
 Sign up for our email list to get the scoop on skincare science delivered straight to your inbox.